martellaj/commemoji/README.md

 * :arrow_down: "downgrade dep" | "dd" - When downgrading dependencies.
 * :shirt: "lint" - When removing/adding linter warnings.

-### Search for an emoji
+### A desired emoji
 Want to express something specific with your commit?
-Feel a certain way?
-Use the `-s` flag with a keyword to search for.
+Just want that :poop:?
+Use the `-s` flag and specify a query after your commit message.

 ```
 $ commemoji -s "This code is legit, but this message is boring." "fire"
 ```

-### Random emoji
+### A descriptive emoji
-Not sure how you feel about the commit?
-Omit the `-k` flag and just supply your message and we'll give you a random emoji.
+Not sure how you *feel* about the commit?
+Just supply your message and we'll give you an emoji that describes your commit message, or a random one if we can't find one that does.

 ```
 $ commemoji "This code is legit, but this message is boring."